stevenjlho/leetcode/solutions/24. Swap Nodes in Pairs/README.md

  * @return {ListNode}
  */
 var swapPairs = function (head) {
-  // Edge case: if the list has fewer than 2 nodes if (!head || !head.next) return head;
+  // Handle cases where the list is empty or has only one node if (!head || !head.next) return head;

-  let dummyNode = new ListNode(0); // Dummy node to handle head operations let prevNode = dummyNode; // Previous node, starting at dummy let currNode = head; // Current node, starting at head
+  // Initialize a dummy node to act as a placeholder before the head let dummyNode = new ListNode(0);
+  // Set prevNode to dummyNode; it will always point to the node before the current pair let prevNode = dummyNode;
+  // Start curNode at the head; it represents the first node of the current pair let curNode = head;

-  // Loop through the list while there are nodes to swap while (currNode && currNode.next) {
+  // Iterate through the list, swapping pairs of nodes while (curNode && curNode.next) {
-    prevNode.next = currNode.next; // Point previous node to the second node of the pair currNode.next = currNode.next.next; // Detach the first node of the pair
+    // Step 1: Link prevNode to the second node of the current pair prevNode.next = curNode.next;
+    // Step 2: Link curNode to the node after its pair (skip one node) curNode.next = curNode.next.next;
-    prevNode.next.next = currNode; // Complete the swap by linking second node to first
+    // Step 3: Link the second node of the pair (now first) back to curNode prevNode.next.next = curNode;

-    // Move to the next pair
+    // Move to the next pair: set prevNode to curNode, and advance curNode prevNode = curNode;
-    prevNode = currNode;
-    currNode = currNode.next;
+    curNode = curNode.next;
   }

-  // Return the new head of the list return dummyNode.next;
+  // Return the new head of the list, which follows the dummy node return dummyNode.next;
 };
 ```